 That is the great thing about being a PCV.
 You didn’t sign your life away, you can choose to end your service any time.
 Also, your APCD will help with any issues that occur at your site and work with you to ensure you are a happy volunteer.

-Like a local!
-I live in a mud house with electricity.
-It is quaint and cozy, in my opinion, with all the comforts of home.
-I use a gas cooker instead of a traditional jiko, and get my water from a tank that uses a rain catchment.
+Living like a local!
+I live in a mud house fortunately with electricity.
+I use a gas cooker instead of a traditional jiko and get my water from a tank that uses a rain catchment.
 I sanitize all my water by hand and own no fancy electronic appliances.
-The benefit of having electricity is being able to power all my electronics, and I have the added luxury of decent WIFI.
+The benefit of having electricity is being able to power all my electronics and I have the added luxury of decent WIFI.
 My bathroom is a compost toilet system and I take bucket bathes, usually cold, but I can heat water if necessary.
 Laundry is done by hand, but I hire a local mama to do it, since I can admit when I absolutely cannot do something.